imennajar/VBA_challenge/README.md

 Call sizing

 End Sub
-    End If

-Next i

-call greatest
 ```
 ## Tip:
-To verify if the code is working correctly for the cells Greatest % increase, Greatest % decrease and Greatest total volume, we can use the function Min and Max and compare with our coding result[smile]
+To verify if the code is working correctly for the cells Greatest % increase, Greatest % decrease and Greatest total volume, we can use the functions Min and Max and compare with our coding result :smile: